Pusheen: Social media

 Pusheen is an example of the popularity of cats on the Internet.
 An exhibition at the New York City Museum of the Moving Image examined the phenomenon, highlighting Pusheen alongside other celebrity cats such as Grumpy Cat and Lil Bub.
 Pusheen's Facebook page has over 9.2 million fans as of February 2019.
 The brand has expanded with merchandise, including an app.
 Pusheen has expanded to take part in multiple social media platforms, including Instagram, Pinterest, and Twitter.
 She also has many fan pages within the platforms, as well as blogs dedicated to celebrating the comic.
 Her popularity has allowed the Pusheen Corporation to create an app that is an expansion of the sticker collection that started on Facebook.
 Each social media account owned by Pusheen's creators has gained over a million followers.
 Due to this rise in popularity, the company has started releasing GIFs on its website several times a month.

 The Pusheen GIFs on Facebook include Pusheens resembling desserts.
-They also have Pusheens eating food such as pizza and donuts.
-Pusheens are even used at sign-in tables for events in Bellingham, Washington, often on the sign displaying the activity name.
-LaVenture Middle School in Mount Vernon, Washington sold Pusheen posters at a Scholastic book fair to raise funding.
-Pusheen.com has a self-quiz to show what kind of Pusheen fan you are.
+They also have images of Pusheen eating food such as pizza and donuts.
+Pusheen.com formerly had a self-quiz to show what kind of Pusheen fan you are.

 There are Youtube videos featuring Pusheen on the official Pusheen Youtube channel.

 Merchandising

 The Pusheen corporation started selling Pusheen merchandise after her popularity took off in 2010.
 The first Pusheen merchandise was sold on the Everyday Cute website as a charm keychain and necklace.
 From there, the merchandising expanded.
 In 2014, Gund developed an interest in Pusheen and became the manufacturer of her plush toys and blind boxes.
 Pusheen Corp has teamed up with many brands to create and sell merchandise in stores, including retailer-specific items.
 Pusheen Corp has many current retailers, including Hot Topic, Books-A-Million, Barnes & Noble, Claire's, Petco, Walmart, Target, FYE, and Gund.
 Pusheen also has a Funko Pop! line that consists of various styles of vinyl figures.
 Pusheen Corp expanded its merchandising to the website formerly known as Hey Chickadee, rebranded as The Pusheen Shop in 2019.
 The site features merchandise collections dedicated to Pusheen, including plush toys, clothing, home decor, and accessories.
 A quarterly subscription box, called the Pusheen Box, filled with Pusheen Products, is also available.
 In 2022, the video game Fall Guys collaborated with her.
-In 2023, the video game Among Us collaborated with her, too.
+In 2023, the video game Among Us collaborated with her.